Emmaville Central School

 School details

-Emmaville Central School is a small Kindergarten to Year 12 school with a current enrolment of approximately 80 students with fluctuating enrolments.
-Students come from a diverse range of socioeconomic backgrounds, and the school has a family occupation and education index (FOEI) of 164 which indicates a significant socioeconomic disadvantage.
-This school level measure of educational disadvantage relates to socioeconomic background.
-27% of students identify as having Aboriginal and Torres Strait Islanders heritage.
+Emmaville Central School is a small Kindergarten to Year 12 school with a current enrolment of approximately 87 students with fluctuating enrolments.
+Students come from a diverse range of socioeconomic backgrounds, and the school has a family occupation and education index (FOEI) of 164 which indicates significant socioeconomic disadvantage.
+This school-level measure of educational disadvantage relates to socioeconomic background.
+26% of students identify as having Aboriginal and Torres Strait Islanders heritage.

 Emmaville Central School offers individualised learning in small composite class groups.
-Stage 6 students are able undertake studies at the school, with the majority of subjects being delivered on site.
+Stage 6 students are able to undertake studies at the school, with the majority of subjects being delivered on-site.
 Students can access distance education for subjects not delivered locally.
 In senior years, academic pursuits and vocational education are growing priorities.

 How to apply for this placement

-1. Refer to the Guide to Applying as you prepare your application
+1. Refer to the program FAQs as you prepare your application

 2. Complete the online application form and answer the placement questions: